How Body Dryers Support Independence for Elderly and Disabled Users

 Risk of Slips and Falls While Drying

-Drying often involves shifting balance or standing on one leg, especially when using a towel.
-Combined with wet floors, this creates a high risk of slips and falls.
+Drying often requires users to shift their balance or move across wet surfaces, especially when using a towel.
+Combined with wet floors, this increases the risk of slipping.

 Many bathroom accidents occur during the drying stage rather than during the shower itself.